upquilled/uql-scribe/README.md

 ## The UQLTag data format

 The UQLTag format is the data format used to store saves in Scribe.
-The node types in UQLTag follow this tree:
+The node types in UQLTag follow this inheritance tree:

 ```
 Element